Via Francigena Stage 1: Bourg St Pierre-St Martin8 Days & 7 Nights 4.5 Read 2 reviews

 Peaceful hotel with colourful flower garden.

-Your walk today takes you along the “rus”, ancient irrigation channels built between the 13th and 15th centuries.
-Engineering masterpieces, they were built to provide irrigation on the dry, south-facing slopes and utilized water from melting glaciers.
-Some of these “rus” are still in use today, but many were abandoned.
+Today’s walk follows the ‘rus’, ancient irrigation channels built between the 13th and 15th centuries.
+Engineering masterpieces, they provided irrigation on the dry, south-facing slopes and utilised water from melting glaciers.
+Some of these ‘rus’ are still in use today, but many were abandoned.
 Follow these channels until they give way to a steep downhill trail into Aosta.

 The town of Aosta is the principal town of the Aosta Valley and where the inhabitants speak both French and Italian.
-Here you will see that the ancient town walls of Augusta Prætoria Salassorum are still almost intact in their entirety.
-The Roman Forum also remains and this building is annexed to the cathedral that was built in the 4th century, but replaced in the 11th century with a new edifice.
+The ancient town walls of Augusta Prætoria Salassorum are still almost intact in their entirety.
+The Roman Forum also remains, and this building is annexed to the cathedral that was built in the 4th century but replaced in the 11th century with a new edifice.

-For the next few days, as well as following the Via Francigena, you will also follow the “Chemins de Vignobles” a wine trail that takes you through local vineyards.
-In the past this area was heavily fortified by castles and today you will encounter three, Quart at the highest point, Nus, located on a cliff and Fenis at the bottom of the valley.
+For the next few days, as well as following the Via Francigena, you will also follow the ‘Chemins de Vignobles’ a wine trail that takes you through local vineyards.
+In the past this area was heavily fortified by castles and today you will encounter three, Quart at the highest point, Nus, located on a cliff, and Fenis, that you can see from a distance.

-On the Via Francigena route today you continue to be surrounded with a backdrop of high mountains and you will also pass vineyards and orchards.
+The route continues to be surrounded by a backdrop of high mountains and you will pass by vineyards and orchards.
+Near the beginning of today’s walk on the hillside above, Cly Castle can be seen from a distance.
+This is the first of many castles that can be seen along the route today.
 The River Evançon flows through the bottom of the valley whilst the imposing and majestic Verrès Castle stands at the entrance to a side valley called Val d’Ayas.
-This fortress has walls that are 2m thick and can only be reached on foot.
+This fortress has walls that are 2 metres thick and can only be reached on foot.

-Tonight will be spent in a hotel in the small town of Verrès overlooked by pretty hills and located close to the Parco Regionale del Mont Avic.
+Tonight, will be spent in the small town of Verrès overlooked by the hills and located close to the Parco Regionale del Mont Avic.

-Today you will discover many interesting sights, starting with the Echallod Bridge, built by the Romans and which spans over the Dora Baltea River enabling you and other pilgrims and travellers to continue on the road to Rome.
-Next see the Bard Fortress which now houses the Museum of the Alps, and originally built in the 10th century.
-This afternoon you will begin to follow an original consular Roman road called the Via delle Gallie.
+There are many interesting sights to discover today, starting with the Echallod Bridge, built by the Romans and which spans the Dora Baltea River enabling you and other pilgrims and travellers to continue on the road to Rome.
+Next, see Bard Fortress which houses the Museum of the Alps, and was originally built in the 10th century.
+The town of Bard has been voted ‘one of the most beautiful in Italy’ due to its houses with frescoed facades.
+This afternoon you will begin to follow an original consular Roman road called the Via Delle Gallie.
+Passing through Donnas this town is famous for its vineyards and it’s possible to visit a winery whilst here.

-Enter Pont St Martin, your destination for this section of Via Francigena and a pretty village located on the border between Valle d’Aosta and Piedmont.
-Famed for its Roman bridge of the same name you may wander through the streets and appreciate this strategic gateway to the Alps from Italy.
+Enter Pont Saint Martin, your destination for this section of Via Francigena and a pretty village located on the border between Valle d’Aosta and Piedmont.
+Famed for its Roman bridge of the same name.
+Take a wander through the streets and appreciate this strategic gateway to the Alps.

 The hotel offers services designed to accommodate the best possible customer.
 The traditional and international flavors of our restaurant are also available.